Theories of Liability

 If You Need a Truck Accident Lawyer?
 Choose Gruel Mills Nims & Pylman PLLC

-Whether a truck accident claim settles out of court or is heard by a judge and jury ultimately remains the client’s choice.
+At Gruel Mills, we remain focused on doing what is right for every client.
+Throughout our 35-plus years of practice, we have proudly earned the reputation for providing clients with attentive and personalized service.
+Whether a truck accident claim settles out of court or is heard by a judge or jury ultimately remains the client’s choice.
 We want you to recover full compensation, and we want you to be comfortable with your decision.
 Our legal team is well-versed in negotiation and litigation.

 We stand firm in our dedication to transparency, integrity, and professionalism.
 We believe that being a lawyer is a privilege, and we take our responsibilities seriously.
 We are here to listen; call us and let us know how we can serve you.

-Call us today at (616) 235-5500 or write to us using our contact page, and we’ll start with your free claim consultation.
+Call us today at (616) 235-5500 or write to us using our contact page, and we’ll start with your free consultation.

 Gruel Mills Nims & Pylman PLLC – Grand Rapids Office